 In addition to the core courses, students must take at least three semester hours of statistics in the social sciences or must have had an equivalent course at the undergraduate or graduate level.
+This course must be taken for a grade.
+Students must receive a C- or better to fulfill the requirement.
 The following courses will satisfy the three hours of statistics:

-ANTH 306 (Quantitative Methods for Anthropological Research),

-SOC 382 (Introduction to Statistics in Sociology),

-PSY 500 (Statistical Methods Applied to Psychology, Education, and Sociology), or equivalent three semester hours.
+ANTH 306 (Quantitative Methods for Anthropological Research), SOC 382 (Introduction to Statistics in Sociology), PSY 500 (Statistical Methods Applied to Psychology, Education, and Sociology), or equivalent three semester hours.

-Courses taken to satisfy the statistics requirement must be taken for a grade (and earn a C- or better) and do not count towards the 36 credit hours required for the MS. If the student's particular research orientation requires more sophistication in quantitative methods, such further work may be used as an elective to satisfy a portion of the 36 credit hours required for the MS.
+Courses taken to satisfy the statistics requirement do not count towards the 36 credit hours required for the MS. If the student's particular research orientation requires more sophistication in quantitative methods, such further work may be used as an elective to satisfy a portion of the 36 credit hours required for the MS.